dlesbre/mlpp/README.md

 #### fix_first_line

 ```
-  Ensurses the document starts with a non-empty
+  Ensures the document starts with a non-empty
   line (unless it is empty)
 ```

 #### fix_last_line

 ```
-  Ensurses the file ends with a single empty
+  Ensures the file ends with a single empty
   line (unless it is empty)
 ```